It is the second hour of the Monday Rush Limbaugh show.

 I don't for one minute believe that those are mutually exclusive.

-I had a call from a very kind lady this morning who said I might be out on Michelle Bachman.
+I had a call from a very kind lady this morning who said, I might be out on Michelle Bachman.

-I I was I might be out on her.
+I might be out on her.

-I might um she might have lost credibility with me.
+She might have lost credibility with me.

 And you know why?

-Because did I say Michelle Obama?
+Because, did I say Michelle Obama?

 Because Michelle Bachman had done exactly what I just said.

-She was gracious when asked about the president personally.
+She was gracious when asked about the president, personally.

-It was as if the lady wanted Michelle Bachman to say, Well, I just think he's a repulsive human being.
+It was as if the lady wanted Michelle Bachman to say, well, I just think he's a repulsive human being.

-He makes my he makes my skin crawl.
+He makes my skin crawl.

 And I think he despises America.